AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 fastboot -w
 ```
-3. Flash the AOSP Recovery (boot.img)
+3. Flash the AOSP Recovery `boot.img`
 4. Reboot into recovery
-5. In recovery, select "Apply Update"
+5. In recovery, select `Apply Update`
 5. Sideload the ROM by typing:
 ```
-adb sideload <ROM_filename>.zip
+adb sideload `ROM_filename.zip`
 ```
 > [!Note]
-> Replace <recovery_filename> with the actual filename, or simply drag and drop the file into the terminal.
+> Replace `recovery_filename` with the actual filename, or simply drag and drop the file into the terminal.
 6. Reboot system

 ### Dirty flash